MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.rst.txt

     :param row_data: Row category data.

+  .. js:function:: reset_cats()

+    Reset the row categories to their original state.

   .. js:function:: resize_viz:

     Call this function to resize the visualization to fit in its resized container (if the user has resized the container).